Ali Kianfar: Career

 Since his arrival in the United States in 1979, Kianfar began teaching Sufism for Persian and American audiences through private gatherings and university lectures.
 Kianfar also established a Department of Sufism and Islamic Philosophy at Yuin University in Los Angeles.
 He served as the chair of that department.

 Kianfar has given talks on Sufism, Islam, Spirituality and the relationship between Science and Spirituality at conferences held in Australia, Egypt, Scotland, Spain, The United States and Uzbekistan.

 Kianfar’s approach in explaining Sufism to western audiences relies as much on contemporary science and psychology as it does on traditional Sufi philosophy.
-Among Kianfar’s many sayings is "Tranquility is available only by unity of heart and mind.”
+Among Kianfar’s many sayings is "Tranquility is available only by the unity of heart and mind.”

-Kianfar created the "40 Days: Alchemy of Tranquility" program, a Sufi-Psychology system which brings western psychology, psychological principles and Sufi teachings together to establish a new and innovative approach in the realm of psychotherapy.
+Kianfar created the "40 Days: Alchemy of Tranquility" program.
+This Sufi-Psychology system brings Western psychology, psychological principles and Sufi teachings together to establish a new and innovative approach to psychotherapy.
 His principles are introduced through the 40 Days team and the therapists at the Community Healing Centers in the Bay Area of California.

 Kianfar has been involved in interfaith events, dialogue and conferences.
 He and his wife and IAS co-founder, Nahid Angha, have helped to raise awareness about the peaceful dimensions of Islam and Islamic spirituality.